"Bedspring Symphony" - The Brussels '73 Story - "Brussels Affair"

 10. Midnight Rambler 12:53

 Markers: Are markers really needed here?
 This track is so distinctively over the top.
-Like the
+Like the "Ya-Ya's" version completely on steroids.

 Mix Notes: Listen to the clarity of Taylor's unique guitar fills during the opening versus of the song.
 The overall mix is given depth and dimension.